AleksandrRogov/DynamicsWebApi/README.md

 //perform a retrieve operaion
 dynamicsWebApi.retrieve(leadid, "leads", ["fullname", "subject"]).then(function (record) {
-    //do something with an record here
+    //do something with a record here
 })
 .catch(function (error) {
     //catch an error